BecaLParker/battle/README.md

 Makers Week 3 Pair-Programming challenge

 # What does this code do?
-A simple web app to [INSERT PURPOSE]
+A simple web app to run a 2-player, monster-based battle game.

 # Setup
 [INSERT]